DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Compliance Assessment: Assesses the provider's adherence to DORA, GDPR, and other relevant regulations.
+Compliance Assessment: Adherence to DORA, GDPR, and other regulations.

 Key Elements

-Dependency Mapping: Create visual and descriptive maps showing the relationships between critical ICT services and components.
+Dependency Mapping: Visual maps of relationships between critical ICT services.

-Control Measures: Propose controls to mitigate identified risks, such as redundancy, alternative providers, and enhanced monitoring.
+Control Measures: Redundancy, alternative providers, and enhanced monitoring.

 Step 3: Implementation of Risk Management Controls